Seven-day tours: £899 + bike rental + flight

 48. I’m up for it.
 What do I do next?

 Email me and I’ll send you a booking form.
-Send me your completed form and make arrangements to pay the £360 deposit.
+Send me your completed form and make arrangements to pay the £399 deposit.
 If all is in order you’ll get a confirmation email, telling you when the balance of £500 is due.
-Please note, I reserve the right to decline your booking and return your deposit without reason, most probably because you are too old, lack sufficient motorcycling experience.
-If the tour is cancelled by me (most likely due to security issues) your deposit and balance (where paid) will be refunded in full.
+Please note, I reserve the right to decline your booking and return your deposit without reason, most probably because you are too old or lack sufficient motorcycling experience.
+If the tour is cancelled by me (most likely due to security or global health issues) your deposit and balance (where paid) will be refunded in full.
 In Morocco, this hasn’t happened yet